 White women, as can be seen, are by far the least victimized by homicide.
 Yet cable TV’s crime-show producers must think just the opposite.
-Consider some of their programs over the years (most now-defunct): Court TV’s “Forensic Files,” “Body of Evidence,” “I, Detective,” Discovery Channel’s “The New Detectives,” “Justice File,” “The FBI Files,” A&E’s “American Justice,” “Cold Case Files,” “Investigative Reports.”
+Consider some of their programs over the years (most now-defunct): Court TV’s “Forensic Files,” “Body of Evidence,” “I, Detective,” Discovery Channel’s “The New Detectives,” “Justice File,” “The FBI Files,” A&E’s “American Justice,” “Cold Case Files,” “Investigative Reports,” and “NCIS.”
 These programs covered one crime topic almost exclusively: the murder of white women — night after night after night….

 Suppose the programs’ producers somehow labor under the impression that women are murdered at a greater rate than men — which would make the producers as out of touch as flat-worlders — and that women’s murders therefore deserve near-exclusive coverage.
 Why, then, don’t they air the investigation of a black woman’s murder more than once in a blue moon, especially considering that black women are murdered at a rate three times higher than white women?
 I believe the producers are guilty of both racism and sexism.

-Why this intense fixation on females?
-Do the producers see females as “worthy” victims?
+Why this intense fixation on white females?
+Do the producers see them as “more worthy” victims?
 As profit-minded enterprisers, do they simply seek to capitalize on the gender compassion gap that generates more sympathy for female victims and hence draws more viewers and advertisers?
 Do they think sympathy for men is so deficient that TV viewers perceive male homicides as “Ho hum”?
-Or can I charge them with the crime of operating while under the influence of gender feminists whose aim is to politicize murder as principally a crime against women and to hence justify ever more increases in government funding to protect women, especially, it seems, white women, who are the safest group in America despite the notion of “a culture of violence against women”, a notion fueled largely by cable TV’s nightly parade of white female homicides?
+(There is less sympathy for men than women throughout our culture.
+See “The Boy Crisis,” a stunning book by Warren Farrell, to understand why.)

 Let’s tell the producers what we think about their biased programs!